JuliaPackageComparisons/JuliaPackageComparisons.github.io/docs/comparisons/physics/physical_constants.md

 >A Julia package for accessing chemical elements data.

+This contains (almost) all the same data as [PeriodicTable.jl](https://github.com/JuliaPhysics/PeriodicTable.jl) plus some more: https://eben60.github.io/Mendeleev.jl/elements_data_fields/.

 [Mendeleev.jl](https://github.com/Eben60/Mendeleev.jl) was started in 2022 by [Eben60](https://github.com/Eben60) who is also the top 3 contributor to [PeriodicTable.jl](https://github.com/JuliaPhysics/PeriodicTable.jl).
 It has only had few updates since 2022 and not by others  (2025-07-15).